Kiso Horse: History

 Four distinct sub-populations within the Kiso breed were identified in 2012.

-The Kiso Uma no Sato, or "Kiso horse village", at Kaita Kogen below Mount Kiso Ontake, is a centre for the breeding and conservation of the Kiso breed.
+The Kiso Uma no Sato ('Kiso horse village') at Kaita Kogen, below Mount Kiso Ontake, is a centre for the breeding and conservation of the Kiso breed.

 Characteristics

 The Kiso is a small horse, but mid-sized in relation to other Japanese native breeds.
 Research published in 2011 found an average height of 131.9±4.4 cm, an average thoracic circumference (girth) of 167.1±10.1 cm and a cannon bone circumference of 18.3±1.0 cm.
 There was little sexual dimorphism: while males were marginally larger than mares, the difference was not significant.
-The size of the breed has decreased since 1948; this may be due either to inbreeding or to lessening influence of the foreign stallions used before the War.
+The size of the breed has decreased since 1948; this may be due either to in-breeding or to lessening influence of the foreign stallions used before the War.

 The distribution of coat colours in Kiso horses has changed substantially since 1953: in 2011, approximately 93% of those studied were bay or dark bay, and the remainder either chestnut or buckskin dun; in 1953, bay and dark bay made up less than 60%, and there were also small numbers of black, grey and palomino horses.
 All registered stallions in 2011 were bay.
 About 66% of the horses studied had a dorsal stripe.